F87 BMW M2 (2015-2021) review – a last hurrah for the small rear-drive M-car

 F87 BMW M2: in detail

-- Engine, gearbox and technical highlights > Now sharing an engine with the blue-blooded M3 and M4, the M2 finally has a powerplant to match its badge and chassis.
+- Engine, gearbox and technical highlights > Comp and CS models shared an engine with the blue-blooded M3 and M4, giving them a powertrain to match its badge and chassis.

 - Performance and 0-60 time > A DCT-equipped M2 will hit 62mph in an impressive 4.2sec, beating the manual by 0.2sec.
 Thanks to the meaty torque delivery, the M2 feels fast at any revs.